Nicolas-Reyland/Chaikin3D/README.md

 # Examples

-Here are some more examples of what can be done:
+Here are some more examples of what can be done :

 ### A Dog